Unveiling $\delta$ Scuti and $\gamma$ Doradus Hybrid Pulsation of HD 53166 and HD 53349 Plus Rich Frequencies in HD 52788 -- Catalogs of 70552 $\delta$ Sct and 8080 $\gamma$ Dor: Frequency analysis

-Here we explored the \textit{TESS} data aliasing for keeping in mind when picking up a peak frequency.
+Here we explored the \textit{TESS} data aliasing.
+First, similar to~\citet{2019AJ....157..178S}, the data points showing severe residual uncorrected systematics in the fits are removed in the joint analysis presented in this paper.
+We know that single-site ground-based photometry was affected by daily aliases, which occur when observations are not made during the day and the next night's observations begin almost 24 hours later.
+Under Nyquist sampling theorem, frequencies less than half the sampling rate will not alias: $f_{\rm max}=1/(2\Delta t)$. \textit{TESS} observations' sampling intervals are 2 and 30 minutes, that means the maximum possible frequencies (i.e. the Nyquist frequency) should be less than 360 and 24\,d$^{-1}$ , respectively.
+However, besides the regular sampling intervals, there are additional time gaps in \textit{TESS} data sets between two consecutive orbits in a sector as well as between two successive sectors.
 The gaps in the middle of each sector's time series are due to the data downlink separating the two physical orbits within each \textit{TESS} sector.
-The points showing severe residual uncorrected systematics in the fits are removed in the joint analysis presented in this paper, similar case as \citet{2019AJ....157..178S}.
-Under Nyquist sampling theorem, frequencies less than half the sampling rate will not alias: $f_{\rm max}=1/2\Delta t$. \textit{TESS} observations' sampling intervals are 2 minutes and 30 minutes, that means the maximum possible frequencies should be less than 360 and 24 \,d$^{-1}$ (i.e. the Nyquist frequency), respectively.
-However, besides the regular sampling intervals, there are additional time gaps in a data set which was finally used in frequency analysis.
-We know the single-site ground photometry suffered from daily aliases, an effect of daytime without observing and almost started observation 24 hours late at the same time the next night.
-There are additional time gaps in \textit{TESS} data between two consecutive orbits in a sector as well as between two successive sectors.